chisophugis/rb/README.md

 fairly easily by "rotating" the main loop, but I haven't done that yet).
-The core of the code is really tight and (at least for me) is extremely clear with what the algorithm is actually doing, since the logical parts aren't mixed together inside a huge loop (like in CLRS and most other implementations).
+The core of the code is really tight and (at least for me) is extremely clear with what the algorithm is actually doing, since the logical parts aren't mixed together inside a huge loop (like in CLRS and implementations derived from it).
 `try.c.bak` contains some remains from a previous version, but I think it has some explanations in it that are worth keeping.